Language-Research-Technology/ldaca-website/content/news/events/index.md

         <b>Australian Text Analytics Platform: New tools for text analysis</b>
     </summary>
     <p>
-    The main means of delivery for {{< glossary_link display="ATAP" id="atap" >}} is Jupyter notebooks and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
+    The main means of delivery for {{< glossary_link display="ATAP" id="atap" >}} is {{< glossary_link display="Jupyter notebooks" id="jupyter-notebook" >}} and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
 The main body of the workshop introduced two tools made available by {{< glossary_link display="ATAP" id="atap" >}}, and the session ended with a short summary of other tools being developed in recent work.</p>

     <p><b>When</b>: Monday June 19 2023</p>